Volunteer in Sierra Leone

 In Sierra Leone domestic violence tends to be seen as a 'private issue'.
 In Kenema, VSO has been supporting local organisation FINE Salone to raise awareness of women's rights and the law, change attitudes, and support survivors to prosecute their perpetrators.

 Throughout the Ebola outbreak, people wary of health centres stopped accessing the services on offer with tragic consequences – including a 30% increase in maternal deaths and a 24% increase in newborn deaths.

 Meet the Team

-We are sending our first volunteers since the WHO declared Sierra Leone to be Ebola-free, this July.
-To stay updated on upcoming vancies in this country and others, subscribe to our newsletter by filling in the form below.
+We are sending our first volunteers since the World Health Organisation declared Sierra Leone to be Ebola-free, this July.
+To stay updated on upcoming vacancies in this country and others, subscribe to our newsletter by filling in the form below.

 Below is a list of all our current volunteer opportunities.
 Some of these jobs are available to nationals only.
 Others are available for candidates from anywhere in the world.